AmitVSingh/avsingh-website/content/_index.md

           parallax: false
   - block: markdown
     content:
-      title: '📚 My Research'
+      title: '📚 My Mission'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+        I am working at a high-tech company to implement solutions that are not only high-performing today but resilient and sustainable for the future.
+My work spans across digital transformation, smart manufacturing, and intelligent automation, with an emphasis on system architecture, operational scalability, and technology alignment.

+        I believe in building systems that last — not just in uptime, but in relevance and impact.
+That means combining sound engineering with practical insight, and integrating technical innovation with organizational goals.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        With a focus on long-term value, I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

         Please reach out to collaborate 😃
     design: